-For all academic cases where the sanction includes suspension or expulsion, the Student may, after an appeal to the Dean of Students, appeal to the Institute President, via the Senior Vice Provost of Academic Affairs.
-The Senior Vice Provost of Academic Affairs will review and make a recommendation to the Institute President.
+For all academic cases where the sanction includes suspension or expulsion, Undergraduate Students may, after an appeal to the Dean of Students, appeal to the Institute President, via the Vice Provost for Undergraduate Education.
+The Vice Provost for Undergraduate Education will review and make a recommendation to the Institute President.
 The Institute President's decision will be the final decision of the Institute.